helencalderon/helenc/_posts/2020-01-12-new-york-transit-ticket-reader.md

    * Updating the static image to an animation that shows a hand holding a QR code ticket in the correct position in front of the device.
    * Adding decals and labels to the device housing to direct users towards the scanner.

-My written report provided additional detailed findings and recommendations for the ticket barrier –its height, lights, and sounds; the device housing; the display; and planned turnstiles.
+My written report provided additional detailed findings and recommendations for the ticket barrier &ndash; its height, lights, and sounds; the device housing; the display; and planned turnstiles.
 While there weren’t enough participants to produce statistically representative results, we also provided time on task for each participant.

 ## Outcome ##
 The New York Transit Authority started rolling out the first phase of new ticket readers in 2019.
 To start these have been limited to contactless, Apple Pay and Google Pay while the mobile app and paper QR tickets remain in development.
 The client has since returned to the lab to conduct further user research into possible future ticket readers.